hashicorp/terraform-ls/README.md

  - Keep in mind that each TCP session receives an isolated context, so you cannot cancel requests you didn't start yourself
- - Any client can initiate server shutdown at this point and the server generally stores state with the assumption of a single client

 ## Credits